 Circumstances which would seem to qualify as exceptional might be, for example, that the subject matter of the petition is immediately before the Senate, that the petition refers to facts of which the Senate might not otherwise be aware, that the petition refers to a serious grievance of injustice to which the Senate should give immediate attention, or that there is no other way in which the document can be treated so as to bring it to notice.

-A more common remedy is for a senator to seek the leave of the Senate to table the document, for instance during a relevant debate, during matters of public interest, or during the adjournment debate (see Brief Guide No. 10—Tabling of Documents).
+A more common remedy is for a senator to seek the leave of the Senate to table the document, for instance during a relevant debate, during senators' statements on Wednesdays from 12.45 pm, or during the adjournment debate (see Brief Guide No. 10—Tabling of Documents).
 A document tabled in this way is not received by the Senate as a petition, and the text of the document is not automatically incorporated in Hansard.

 3. Online petitions